 The presence of a positive charge in the region 2 significantly changes the emission process at a high charge density of the bunch at the photocathode.
-Figure 5 shows the change in the shape of the electron bunch current emitted from the photocathode with increasing of the initial charge (or laser pulse energy) on it without taking into account (top row of plots) and with taking into account (bottom row of plots) the presence of the positive charge in the region 2.
+Figure 5 shows the shape variation of the electron bunch current emitted from the photocathode with increasing of the initial charge (or laser pulse energy) on it without taking into account (top row of plots) and taking into account (bottom row of plots) the presence of the positive charge in the region 2.